10 Mistakes to Avoid When Moving from Salesforce to Microsoft Dynamics 365 Sales

 3. Failing to Capitalize on the Change to Improve Workflows

-One of the biggest benefits companies realize when the upgrade from Salesforce to Microsoft Dynamics 365 CE is seamless integration with other Microsoft solutions, including Teams, Power BI, and Sharepoint.
+One of the biggest benefits companies realize when the upgrade from Salesforce to Microsoft Dynamics 365 Sales is seamless integration with other Microsoft solutions, including Teams, Power BI, and Sharepoint.

 4. Not Accounting for the Misfits